 This applies differently to individual subjects, so some remarks on its meaning for mathematics seem appropriate.
 Because of the topics it covers, mathematics as a whole is able to learn from its past mistakes relatively well.
-However, an individual today must still face many (but definitely not all!) of the same learning issues that past societies had to address.
-Two specific issues that come to mind immediately are understanding the difference between approximate and exact answers and finding a way to organize the subject adequately.
-Some knowledge of the history of mathematics can be helpful for such educational purposes.
+However, an individual today must still face many of the same learning issues that past societies had to address.
+Two issues that come to mind immediately are understanding the difference between approximate and exact answers and finding a way to organize the subject adequately.
+Some understanding of the history of mathematics can be helpful for such educational purposes.

 History as a subject is something that some people think is absolutely fascinating, others think is interesting or worthwhile, and still others think is hopelessly boring or even utterly useless.
 The first of these is largely a matter of personal taste and as such cannot be taught.
 However, one goal of this course is to address the second and third views.
 We have already noted that emphasis will be on points that are relevant to teaching mathematics above the first few grades of elementary school and useful for a teacher to know.
 Also, there will be considerable emphasis on general issues concerning the evolution of mathematics as we know it as opposed to a relatively dry recitation of people, places and events in chronological order.
-In particular, we shall examine numerous mathematical results and problems which are related to the historical development of the subject.